FREQUENTLY ASKED QUESTIONS:

 are departure tax fees that must be paid either when entering or departing from

 each country visited.
 The current tax

-rate for Guatemala, Mexico, and Belize is approximately $30-$40 per person for each country.
+rate for Guatemala, Mexico, and Belize is approximately $30 to $40 per person for each country.
 This tax is not included in the price of the

 insurance is your responsibility.
 We do not include insurance for the tour.
 You

 may want to check to see if your health insurance policy will cover you while

 traveling, and some home owner's policies cover lost luggage or stolen

 articles.
 If you would like trip cancellation insurance please visit our

 website at www.bookofmormontours.com and click on the link at the bottom of the

 home page for Allianz Global Insurance for more information.
 (CLICK HERE)